mistersingh179/sidekik/notes/step_Pending.md

   - can we fork chain from UI using hardhat functions
   - make snapshots, save & restore
 - expose all evm functions

+# bugs
+- display Number should not say Eth, but say 10^18 etc.
+  - for example output of Dai should say 55 Million Dai, not 55 Million Eth
+  - for usdc, it should say assuming the input is Wei, then using Eth/Usdc price, this is USDC: X